 - The names and contact information for any passengers in your vehicle

-As soon as possible, consider hiring Louisville, KY truck accident attorneys to represent you in your case to begin the process of building a compensation claim.
+As soon as possible, consider hiring Louisville, KY, truck accident lawyers to represent you in your case to begin the process of building a compensation claim.
 Contact our law firm for a free case evaluation.

-Why Truck Drivers Are Often at Fault for Causing Collisions
+Why a Truck Driver is at Fault for Causing a Collision

 The Federal Motor Carrier Safety Administration (FMCSA) holds violators of the rules and regulations accountable for causing collisions with others.
 Under federal regulations, all truck drivers and trucking companies must follow hours of service (HOS) rules.